 - Swipe test leaves residue

-- Dew sticks unevenly
+- Morning dew sticks unevenly

-- Towel drags instead of gliding
+- Towel drags on surface

-- Shine disappears after cleaning
+- Shine disappears after washing

 - Last buff was 6+ months ago